7 Streams of Income: The Secret To Becoming a Millionaire

 After my skiing accident, I began to study how millionaires make their money.

-One of the things that stood out to me was the fact that most millionaires had multiple different income streams.
+One of the things that stood out to me was the fact that most millionaires had multiple income streams.

-At that time I had ONLY one.
+At that time, I had ONLY one.

 Not good.